 (Such beautiful details on this sports bra).

-I have already signed myself up to two half marathons, the first one being in March and the second in October, to give myself a goal to aim towards.
 But the thing is as I have gotten older I realise what exercise means for me.
 It’s not to go on a fad diet, or to stop enjoying the things I like.
 If I want to eat a chocolate bar and a big bag of Dorito’s in the evening I will.
 But it’s about having everything in moderation.
 It’s about getting out and just generally moving more which is also so beneficial for my mindset as well.
 I often find I feel so much better both physically and mentally after a run.

 It’s only the second week of January but I already feel like I am going to be a lot more motivated this year.
 I want to just generally tone up a bit, eat a bit more good stuff, and get out and run when I can.
 Not to lose weight, but to just generally feel more healthy.
 When you put it like that how hard can it be?